 - 9.3 The summary below provides CMT with an update on the Council's Gold Projects as at the 30th September 2014.
-Individual project progress reports have been made by Project leads, with endorsement from the Project Sponsor, and are provided in Appendix E. - 9.4 Please note that the highlight reports are submitted using the standardised format requested by the Chief Executive.
+Individual project progress reports have been made by Project leads, with endorsement from the Project Sponsor. - 9.4 Please note that the highlight reports are submitted using the standardised format requested by the Chief Executive.
 The intention of this format was to ensure that the really pertinent points are drawn to CMT's attention, particularly any recommendations or requests that require CMT action to support project delivery.